Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 How much are property taxes on houses in Tanzania right now?

-Property tax in Tanzania is calculated by local councils based on whether the property has been formally valued, with unvalued properties often paying a flat rate and valued properties paying a percentage of assessed value that varies by municipality.
+Property tax in Tanzania is calculated by local government councils based on whether your property has been formally valued: valued properties pay a rate applied to their assessed value, while unvalued properties (which are common outside prime areas) pay a flat annual charge that varies by council and property type.

 If you want to go into more details, we also have a page with all the property taxes and fees in Tanzania.